 “I’ve always had this drive to become an entrepreneur and do my own thing,” said Torres-Garcia.
 “The fact that it was in chocolate came as kind of a surprise, but it was a really fun surprise.”

-The inspiration for the Cocoa Bomb invention came while he was living in Chile, where he experienced new types of candy and chocolate, eventually finding the European version of Kinder Eggs.
+The inspiration for the Cocoa Bomb invention came while he was living in Italy, where he experienced new types of candy and chocolate, eventually finding the European version of Kinder Eggs.
 He liked the idea of having a surprise inside a piece of chocolate, but he knew it would have to be an edible surprise due to choking hazard restrictions in the U.S. He kept the idea in the back of his head until one day, about a year after graduation, he decided it was time to give it a try.

 A day after the initial launch of his chocolatey invention, Torres-Garcia marked his products as sold-out and began trying to figure out how he was going to fulfill $6,000 worth of orders for a product he created just hours earlier.
 So he sought advice from one of his professors Kent Neupert, the chair of the management department at Boise State.
 To show the urgency of the situation, he removed the sold-out status from his website briefly while sitting in Neupert’s office.
 Sure enough, orders immediately started coming in again, one after another.
 Neupert recommended an attorney who specializes in food and beverage businesses, as well as TechHelp, Idaho’s manufacturing and food processing specialists.